Maggie’s Kitchen Sink Veggie Burger

 2. In a large bowl, mash the beans with a fork until mostly smooth, leaving a few beans whole (if black beans) or in smaller pieces (if larger beans) for texture.

-3. Add salsa, tamari, spices, salt, and pepper, and stir to combine.
+3. Add salsa, tamari, spices, salt and pepper and stir to combine.

-4. Stir in garbanzo bean flour.
+4. Stir in Garbanzo bean flour.

-5. Add cooked rice or grain, the chopped nuts, and the optional cooked vegetables.
+5. Add cooked rice or grain, the chopped nuts and the optional cooked vegetables.

-6. Mix well until combined to form a cohesive patty mixture, and if possible, let the mixture rest for 10 minutes so the flour and rice can absorb some of the moisture and flavor.
+6. Mix well and form a cohesive patty mixture and if possible let the mixture rest for 10 minutes so the flour and rice can absorb some

-8. Heat olive oil in a skillet over medium-high heat.
-Cook patties for 3–4 minutes on each side, or until browned and firm.
+9. Cook patties for 3-4 minutes on each side or until browned and firm.

-9. Serve with your favorite toppings.
+10. Serve with your favorite toppings.
 Enjoy!

 CHEF’S NOTES:

-• This recipe really will work with just the simplest version – leftover salsa, beans, seasonings, garbanzo bean flour,
+• This recipe really will work with just the simplest version – leftover salsa, beans, seasonings, garbanzo bean flour, and nuts.
+But adding the optional veggies will make it even better!

 • These cooked burgers freeze well.
 Allow to cool before storing in a sealed container.